Defflix/SCInsta/README.md

 # Credits
 - Huge thanks to [@BandarHL](https://github.com/BandarHL) for creating the original BHInstagram/BHInsta project, which SCInsta is based upon.
 - Even bigger thanks to [@SoCuul](https://girhub.com/SoCuul) for continuing the development of BHInsta.
-- Lastly, thanks to [@TbhLovers](https://github.com/TbhLovers) for their VLBHInsta fork with the focus features.
+- Thanks to [@TbhLovers](https://github.com/TbhLovers) for their VLBHInsta fork with the focus features.